 So, you have all the information at your fingertips, but how do you actually go about fine-tuning tyre pressure?
 The simple answer is experimentation.

 Start with the recommendations above and then consider what the road conditions are like where you ride.
 Do you have miles and miles of freshly laid tarmac?
-If so, the above recommendations are probably close to optimal.
+If so, slightly higher tyre pressures might be faster.

-If you don’t – perhaps because you live somewhere such as the UK – start with the above recommendations and experiment with taking a little pressure out of the tyres each time you go for a ride.
+If not – perhaps because you live somewhere such as the UK – start with the above recommendations, and if things don't feel smooth, experiment with taking a little pressure out of the tyres each time you go for a ride.

-Start with small steps in pressure of around 5psi, and, if you pay attention, you should eventually be able to determine a sweet spot for speed and comfort.
+Start with small steps in pressure of around 0.3 bar / 5psi, and, if you pay attention, you should eventually be able to determine a sweet spot for speed and comfort.

 You’re looking for a pressure that feels smooth, without feeling like the tyre is collapsing underneath you when cornering.
 And, as already mentioned, erring on the side of too low rather than too high is a good thing to keep in mind.